aimms/documentation/webui/understanding-theming.rst

 ^^^^^^^^^^^^^^^
 The font properties allow you to refer to a different font family, by name.
 This value will be used for the elements mentioned in the inline documentation, falling back to AIMMS' default fonts if you accidentally break the definition.

-In order to be able to link to a font family by name, you will need to use a custom stylesheet to either:
+In order to be able to link to a font family by name, you will need to use a custom style sheet to either:

-* define a new :token:`@font-face` with a correct source (which could be files in your own application resource folder, or a fully qualified online url).
+* define a new :token:`@font-face` with a correct source (which could be files in your own application resource folder, or a fully qualified online URL).

-* use a css :token:`@import` to basically do the same, but probably using the pre-defined stylesheets from resources like Google Font, Font Library or Adobe fonts.
+* use a css :token:`@import` to basically do the same, but probably using the pre-defined style sheets from resources like Google Font, Font Library or Adobe fonts.

 In either case you will still need to define the name of the family for the appropriate theming property.
 Make sure you take into consideration how custom fonts will influence the (first load) performance of your application and whether the legibility does not suffer at the various sizes and widths that are in use for the WebUI (because, for now, you cannot influence the sizing of the fonts).